thanmayees/alert-message-box/README.md

 # alert-message-box
-here's a basic example of a repository structure for an Android Studio project using Kotlin and XML:
+I have uploaded the main kotlin file and xml file you can refer the structure below and save the file according to it. here's a basic example of a repository structure for an Android Studio project using Kotlin and XML:

 ```